mortonprod/product-upload/README.md

 The entry with the current id will be updated.
 The entry will link to a single file with a list of unique images.
 In the end it will take in some input, try to save it.
 If there is an issue then it will return the final issue to the tester.

+When connecting to the mongo db it will simply try to connect and link to the collection you specify.
+It will not change anything else in your database.